danielphilipjohnson/danielphilipjohnson/README.md

 I discovered programming as a young child by helping my mother program the game <a href="https://www.retrogamer.net/retro_games80/blue-meanies-from-outer-space/">Blue Meanies from Outer Space</a>  into the Commodore 64 (CBM 64) memory.
 Then while at college, I spent my free time playing Xbox and came across XNA Game Studio 3.0 in 2008.
 This idea of making games for Xbox seemed cool to me.
 So I started to learn C# and eventually built an RPG game from the toolkit they provided.
 After I finished college, I progressed to university studying psychology with little free time.
 My next year I switched to neuroscience where once again I fell in love with programming.
 It required using a samba Linux server and creating experiments with python and using libraries such as pandas, NumPy and matplotlib to plot and analysis data.
 Then slowly in my free time, I started learning web development with freecodecamp and udacity and late moving to react.

 <h2 align="center">Current Projects</h2>

-Currently recapping my knowledge of front end with ["Advanced CSS and Sass: Flexbox, Grid, Animations and More! "](https://www.udemy.com/course/modern-html-css-from-the-beginning/) by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/)
+Currently learning React Tutorial and Projects Course by John Smilga ["Currently learning React Tutorial"](https://www.udemy.com/course/react-tutorial-and-projects-course/) by [John Smilga](https://www.udemy.com/course/react-tutorial-and-projects-course/)

 ### Projects